s3ansh33p/CPShell/README.md

 If there are existing files for `5x6` and `7x8` on the classpad, you will not need to copy those.

-Secondaly, copy the `./CPShell.hhk` to `/bin/CPShell.hhk` on the classpad.
+Secondly, copy the `./CPShell.hhk` to `/bin/CPShell.hhk` on the classpad.

 ## Classpad Structure